joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 - the one-page sites all look quite similar to your main site, if you want more flexibility (and more work) there is WordPress Multisite

-- some themes use webfonts, for them to work a couple of rows are added to your .htaccess, these are clearly marked #ruigehond007 (this is my seventh plugin)
+- some themes use webfonts, for them to work a couple of lines are added to your .htaccess, these are clearly marked #ruigehond007 (this is my seventh plugin)

 - if your blog is in a subfolder of the main site (e.g. my-site.com/blog) you need to take an extra step for this to work, see installation